 You will probably spend a lot of time lying down.
-Most people have to lie on their side.
+Most people have to lie on their side, and some find that a pillow between the knees makes lying more comfortable.
 People with the worst coccyx pain may have to lie face down.
-As with other positions, you need to move from time to time to avoid extra aches and pains.
+With any position, you need to move from time to time to avoid extra aches and pains.

 I ended up finding a 9 inch thick camping type air mattress and tried it half full of air.
 That is the perfect solution for me.
 It must be 9 inches thick, and only have enough air to keep me just above the floor or mattress.
 It molds to the body shape and keeps the spine straight.
 I put mine on top my bed.
 All I need is the air mattress and I take it wherever I go to put on top an existing bed or right on the floor - it is heaven.